ArvindHarinder1/PrivatePreviewDocs/1ECMATutorial.md

 1. Use the [provisioning logs](../reports-monitoring/concept-provisioning-logs.md) to determine which users have been provisioned successfully or unsuccessfully.
 1. [Enable logging on the ECMA host](https://github.com/ArvindHarinder1/PrivatePreviewDocs/blob/main/Monitoring.md) for detailed diagnostics on-premises.
 1. Build customd alerts, dashboards, and queries using the [Azure Monitor integration] (https://docs.microsoft.com/azure/active-directory/app-provisioning/application-provisioning-log-analytics).
 1. If the provisioning configuration seems to be in an unhealthy state, the application will go into quarantine.
-Learn more about quarantine states [here](../app-provisioning/application-provisioning-quarantine-status.md).
+Learn more about quarantine states [here](https://docs.microsoft.com/en-us/azure/active-directory/app-provisioning/application-provisioning-quarantine-status).

 ## Next steps
-* Review the [SQL](https://github.com/ArvindHarinder1/PrivatePreviewDocs/blob/main/2ConnectorGSQLToSQLServer.md) and [LDAP](https://docs.microsoft.com/en-us/microsoft-identity-manager/reference/microsoft-identity-manager-2016-connector-genericldap) specific tutorialsfor more detailed guidance
+* Review the [SQL](https://github.com/ArvindHarinder1/PrivatePreviewDocs/blob/main/2ConnectorGSQLToSQLServer.md) and [LDAP](https://docs.microsoft.com/en-us/microsoft-identity-manager/reference/microsoft-identity-manager-2016-connector-genericldap) specific tutorials for more detailed guidance

 ## Feedback